CREATED 11/29/2012

 Garrett stated that "a number of the articles published by the magazine are

-misleading and/or factually incorrect"
+misleading and/or factually incorrect".

-(1) Ms Staunton has not taken on any consultancy work since her employment as an officer of CSIRO began on 1 March 2004.
+Senator Brown asked the Minister representing the Minister for Science and the Minister representing the Minister for Health and Ageing the following question, upon notice in the Australian Senate: (1) Ms Staunton has not taken on any consultancy work since her employment as an officer of CSIRO began on 1 March 2004.
 Prior to that date, Ms Staunton was engaged by CSIRO as a consultant.

 Ms Staunton was engaged by Pfizer as a consultant for a short period in 2002, well before she had any involvement with CSIRO.